 Think carefully before securing debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage and any debt secured on it.

 We provide initial advice for free and without obligation.
-Only you choose to proceed and your case completes would a fixed fee of £1,895 be payable.
+Only if you choose to proceed and your case completes would a fixed fee of £1,895 be payable.
 Other lender and solicitor fees may apply.